ibm-wm-transition/sag-mainstream-devops-az-00-prerequisites/README.md

       - [Other Options](#other-options)
   - [Secure files](#secure-files)

-This repository provides a set of convenient scripts that you can use to prepare Azure Cloud compute resorces to support the mainstream DevOps pipelines used in the `sag-mainstream-devops-az-*` repositories.
+This repository provides a set of convenient scripts that you can use to prepare Azure Cloud compute resources to support the mainstream DevOps pipelines used in the `sag-mainstream-devops-az-*` repositories.

 ## Azure Resources